RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

            - 'edit own article content'
    ```

-   - This example installs the `views`, `pathauto`, and `metatag` modules, imports a article content type configuration, and grants permissions to the administrator role.
+   - This example installs the `views`, `pathauto`, and `metatag` modules, imports an article content type configuration, and grants permissions to the administrator role.

 ---